m-kovalsky/ReportAnalyzer/README.md

 * Dark mode out of the box.
 * [Report Analyzer Recommendations](https://www.elegantbi.com/post/reportanalyzerrecos) (as of v1.1.0).
 * Export Report Metadata (as of v1.2.0) - this exports the report metadata (objects) in the same fashion as the [Export Report Objects](https://github.com/m-kovalsky/Tabular#export-report-objects) script.
+* Bookmarks slicer allows for updating the simulated Power BI canvas to show the visuals per the settings of the selected bookmark (as of v1.4.0).

 ## [Recommendations](https://www.elegantbi.com/post/reportanalyzerrecos)

 * Make sure to see my [blog post](https://www.elegantbi.com/post/reportanalyzerrecos) on this topic for additional context regarding the recommendations!
-* 6 pre-loaded recommendations available to be run against your reports.
+* 7 pre-loaded recommendations available to be run against your reports.
 * Following these recommendations will generally yield more performant reports.
 * Each recommendation and object has tooltips on hover which provide additional context regarding the recommendation and objects which violate the best practice.
 * Clicking on objects within the recommendations will navigate you to the particular page/visual where additional information can be found and performance improvement actions can commence.